tc39/proposal-stabilize/README.md

-# proposal: Stabilize, and other integrity traits
+# Stabilize, and other integrity traits

 Better support for high integrity programming by extending the existing system of integrity "levels".